 Current research examines the impact of DMT on health-related outcomes for a variety of different populations.
 For cancer patients, DMT improves quality of life in adults (Bradt, Goodill, & Dileo, 2011; Sandel et al., 2005) and addresses psychological needs in children (Cohen & Walco, 1999).
 Adults suffering with fibromyalgia experience improved disease coping after a series of DMT sessions (Bojner Horwitz, 2004).
 Among adults with psychological diagnoses, DMT may improve quality of life (S. Koch, Kunz, Lykou, & Cruz, 2014) and increase self-awareness (Barton, 2011).
 More specifically, DMT is useful for adults with psychiatric disorders of anxiety, tension, depression, and low self-esteem (Heber, 1993; S. C. Koch, Morlinghaus, & Fuchs, 2007).
 For individuals with schizophrenia, ten weeks of DMT in conjunction with standard care significantly reduces negative symptoms, as measured by the Positive and Negative Syndrome Scale.
 Unfortunately, due to the small sample size (N=45) of this study, more research is necessary to further determine the therapeutic benefits of DMT for participants with schizophrenia (Ren & Xia, 2013).
 The amount of research available regarding adults and psychiatric disorders remains relatively small, but analogous work regarding children is even more scant.

 Extending beyond adults, pediatric populations also benefit from the therapeutic effects of DMT.
 DMT is believed to be an effective treatment modality for children suffering with various forms of trauma (D. A. Harris, 2007; Pierce, 2014), maltreatment (Betty, 2013), and abuse (Goodill, 1987).
 Additionally, children with psychiatric disorders, including depression (Jeong et al., 2005), conduct disorder (Erfer & Ziv, 2006), attention deficit hyperactivity disorder (Grönlund, Renck, & Weibull, 2005), and autism (Hartshorn et al., 2001), positively benefit from DMT.
 Among 16 year old adolescent females, 12 weeks of DMT increased plasma serotonin and decreased dopamine levels, while improving somatization, obsessive-compulsive, interpersonal sensitivity, depression, anxiety, hostility, phobic anxiety, paranoid ideation, and psychotic symptoms (Jeong et al., 2005).
 Some hypothesize that the cohesion and sense of safety evoked during a DMT session allows participants to more effectively meet treatment goals (Erfer & Ziv, 2006).
-Research regarding DMT and its effects on children are promising, but more research is necessary to understand the impact of this modality in both inpatient and outpatient pediatric, psychiatric settings.
+Research regarding DMT and its effects on children are promising, but more research is necessary to understand the impact of this modality in both inpatient and outpatient pediatric psychiatry settings.

 A Dance/Movement Therapy Session